paxperscientiam/generate-phaser3-filepack/readme.md

 ------

 ## WARNING
-This is still a work in progress.
-Until complete, it will not write a file; however, you can pipe the output to a file.
-Contributions welcome!
+This project is still a work in progress.
+I have intentionally designed this script to not write a file.
+Users can produce a file through output re-direction.

-This script generates a File Pack in JSON form according to the [framework definition](https://newdocs.phaser.io/docs/3.60.0/focus/Phaser.Loader.LoaderPlugin-pack).
+## What is this?
+This script serves Phaser 3 developers who manage their assets with Phaser's PackFile loader.
+It's meant to take the load off of manually maintaining a PackFile, which becomes tedious once one is dealing with lots of assets.
+The product of this script is meant to adhere to the form defined in [framework definition](https://newdocs.phaser.io/docs/3.60.0/focus/Phaser.Loader.LoaderPlugin-pack).

 ## Features
 Generates a Pack File based on organization of asset files, using a configuration file to shape output.